Biology

 BIOL 741 Electron Microscopy (Units: 4)

-Prerequisite: Graduate or senior standing and consent of the instructor.
+Prerequisites: Graduate or senior standing and permission of the instructor.

 (This course is offered as BIOL 741, CHEM 741, and ERTH 741.
 Students may not repeat the course under an alternate prefix.)